bbeaudreault/factorio-mcp/README.md

 # Factorio MCP

-Model Context Protocol server and Factorio mod that allow an LLM to control gameplay through RCON.
+Model Context Protocol server that allows an LLM to control gameplay through RCON.

 ## Overview

-This project contains two cooperating pieces:

-1. **Python MCP server** (`factorio-mcp`) that exposes tools the LLM can call (list players, inspect state, place entities, etc.).
-The server talks to the Factorio server over RCON.
+This project is a **Python MCP server** (`factorio-mcp`) that exposes tools the LLM can call (list players, inspect state, place entities, etc.).
+The server talks directly to the Factorio server over RCON using `/c` Lua commands—no Factorio-side mod is required.
-2. **Factorio mod** (`mcp-controller`) that accepts those commands and performs the actions inside the game.

 The intended use-case is multiplayer: an LLM plays alongside humans by issuing MCP tool calls that translate into in-game actions.